liuji1031/model_composer_mkdocs/docs/examples.md

     Architecture diagram of the GoogLeNet inception_3a example.
     ///

-!!! example "GoogLeNet inception_4a YAML file"
+!!! example "GoogLeNet auxiliary classifier YAML file"

     ```yaml
     name: auxiliary_classifier_4a